 - Carolyn Mann, research associate 2017-2018, Systems thinking and training in holistic grazing management – heading off to be an NRCan Policy Analyst

-- Taylor Owen, RA 2015-2017, Energy exposure and attitudes, now Nova Scotia Department of Energy
+- Taylor Owen, RA 2015-2017, Energy exposure and attitudes, first NS Energy now with Halifax Regional Municipality on the climate file.

 - Jingwen (June) Qin, Mitacs Globalink intern summer 2016, Social media analysis of urban landscape use and preferences by Chinese students.